Contabo VPS Setup: How to Buy and Setup Contabo VPS and Install Ubuntu or Image of Your Choice

 Likewise, Contabo has commercial control panels to choose from.
 If you’re new to web hosting control panels, you can try cPanel or Plesk.

-By the way, image does not mean photo, its a bootable file.
+By the way, image does not mean photo; it’s a bootable file.

 6. Networking